ylhyra/ylhyra_content/not_data/content/explanations/Numbers/Age.md

 *Ég get ekki fengið nýtt skírteini fyrr en ég verð þrjátíu og tveggja.

-# Módel
+# Year of birth

-Most people don't actually know how old they are, instead they know which year they were born in.
-So, just like with car models you describe yourself as:
+It is common for people to not know exactly how old they are, instead they tell you what year they are born in.

+* Ég er fæddur ‘64. = I was born in 1964.
+* Hvenær ertu fæddur? = What year were you born?

+Notice that this uses the present tense.

+Younger speakers will use "módel", similar to describing what model a car is:

+* Hvaða módel ertu?
-*Hvaða módel ertu? Ég er ’95 módel.
+* Ég er ‘95 módel.
-*Bíddu, hvað er Ingibjörg aftur gömul?
-Hún er ’92.